Giving Your Long Term Disability Claim the Best Chance Of Success

 - Clinical statements from physicians and other medical providers stating they observed signs of a medical condition.
 Signs are not the same as the symptoms you claim when answering questions.
 Medical signs are observed by medical providers during examinations and appointments.
 They include fever, restricted range of motion, rashes, swollen glands, and other visual signs of a condition or disease.

 - Laboratory results include blood tests, urine tests, and other chemical tests.
-They may also include various imaging tests, such as CT Scans, X-rays, MRIs, hearing tests, vision tests, electroencephalograms, and electrocardiogram.
+They may also include various imaging tests, such as CT Scans, X-rays, MRIs, hearing tests, vision tests, electroencephalograms, and electrocardiograms.
 In cases involving mental or psychological conditions, it may also include an array of psychological tests.

 - Functional capacity evaluations may also be performed to determine if you can perform certain physical activities.
 For example, can you lift a box over your head, remain on your feet for several hours, or sit for several hours.
 The activities tested during a functional capacity evaluation depend on the type of job you are qualified to perform.